datopian/playbook/culture/README.md

 ### Coachability

 You can take and act on coaching including constructive, critical coaching.
-Even more important you have an active desire to grow and be coached -- you not only welcome coaching, you seek it out.
+Even more important, you have an active desire to grow and be coached -- you not only welcome coaching, you seek it out.

 Opposite is uncoachable -- you don’t take feedback and/or don’t act on it.
 You get angry, defensive or upset when feedback is provided.[^mckinsey]